Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Experimental methodology

-Originally, J48 has ten tunable hyperparameters\footnote{\url{http://weka.sourceforge.net/doc.dev/weka/classifiers/trees/J48.html}}: all presented at Table~\ref{tab:hyperparameters} plus the hyperparameter `U', which enables the induction of unpruned trees.
+Originally, J48 has ten tunable hyperparameters\footnote{\url{http://weka.sourceforge.net/doc.dev/weka/classifiers/trees/J48.html}}: all presented at Table~\ref{tab:hyperparameters} plus the hyperparameter $U$, which enables the induction of unpruned trees.
 Since pruned trees look for the most interpretable models without loss of predictive performance, this hyperparameter was removed from the experiments, and just pruned trees were considered.
-For \acrshort{ctree}, all the statistically dependent hyperparameters were kept out, since their effects were previously studied and the default choices were robust for a wide range of problems~\cite{Hothorn:2006}, thus the non-statistically dependent hyperparameters were selected.
 Regarding \acrshort{cart}, all the tunable hyperparameters in \texttt{rpart} were selected.

-For each hyperparameter, Table~\ref{tab:hyperparameters} shows the allowed range of values, default values provided by the correspondent packages, and its constraints for setting new values.
-The $M$ hyperparameter values were the same used in Reif~et. al.~\cite{Reif:2011}.
-The range of the pruning confidence ($C$) hyperparameter was adapted from Reif~et. al.~\cite{Reif:2014}, because the algorithm internally controls the parameter values, does not allowing some values near zero or $C \ge 0.5$.
+For each hyperparameter, Table~\ref{tab:hyperparameters} shows the allowed range of values, default values provided by the correspondent R packages, and its constraints for setting new values.
+The range of values for the hyperparameter $M$ is the same used in~\citet{Reif:2011}.
+The pruning confidence ($C$) hyperparameter range was adapted from \citet{Reif:2014} because the algorithm internally controls the parameter values, not allowing some values near zero or $C \ge 0.5$.